matthieugicquel/tgv/README.md

 # Docs

-Only this READM for now yet, but some research is here:
+Only this README for now yet, but some research is here:

 - [TODO list](./notes/todo.md)
 - [HMR](./notes/hmr.md)